I have come to find that the years of my early 20s have been among some of the best years of my life.

 Things do not equal happiness.
 Experiences and successes do!
 Sure that new Triangl bikini is nice, and you deserve to treat yourself to tangible items, but at the end of the day, they are just things.

 16. People change, and so will you.

-Your life changes dramatically year to year, especially during your early twenties, a time of many new beginnings and opportunities.
+Your life changes dramatically year-to-year, especially during your early 20s, a time of many new beginnings and opportunities.
 Things are inconsistent, and people change and move away.
 Don't let this upset you, and don't base your happiness on other people.

 They're just people after all, and they make mistakes.
 People can't always be reliable.

 17. Take it one step at a time.

 I like to look at my life like driving at night.
 Your headlights can only light up a small portion of the road ahead of you.
 You can let what you can't see coming scare you, or you can follow the road as you see it and worry about the obstacles when they come into view.

 This is something I try to focus on when I have anxiety.